Key takeaways.

 Now, how does that translate into usable, reliable advice for cannabis users with anxiety?

 We know this because CBD offsets many of the negative side effects of THC on a neurological level.
 For example, CBD reduces the breakdown of anandamide, an endogenous cannabinoid.
-Anandamide encourages feelings of relaxation, brings on sleep, increases appetite and creates a sense of overall wellbeing, therefore reducing anxiety.
+Anandamide encourages feelings of relaxation, brings on sleep, increases appetite, and creates a sense of overall well-being, thereby reducing anxiety.
 We can then see, at least on a chemical level, how CBD might reduce feelings of anxiety brought on by THC.

 Cannabis users can absolutely use THC to reduce symptoms of anxiety reliably — and safely.
 As long as care is taken in choosing a strain and minimizing the THC dose, users can enjoy cannabis without exacerbating their symptoms.

-We already mentioned the importance of cannabinoid ratio.
-Users should opt for a minimum of 1:1, but can safely use a 2:1 THC:CBD strain.
-Consumption method also matters, so we’ll lay out the different ways a sufferer of anxiety might want to use CBD.
+We already mentioned the importance of cannabinoid ratios.
+You should opt for a minimum of 1:1 CBD:THC.
+The consumption method also matters, so we’ll lay out the different ways a sufferer of anxiety might want to use CBD.

 Edibles